 by building on a foundation of proven techniques used in today's broadcast newsrooms.

 Throughout the week, students will work on two 15-minute newscasts.
 The final productions will be shown to invited guests on the last day of Camp, followed by light refreshments.

 Students will not be graded on their efforts.
 They will be challenged during the production of the newscasts to demonstrate the well-established principles of communication they've learned, as well as express their own styles of writing, message presentation, and broadcast production.

 On the final day of camp students will receive a Certificate of Achievement at the Presentation Event.
 Additionally, a DVD of their newscasts will be edited and sent to each camper at the address listed on the registration form.

 We will have a 30-40 minute lunch break each day.
-Campers are not allowed to travel off campus during Camp hours, thus, they are asked to bring their own lunch.
+Campers must remain in the Butler Building during Camp hours, thus, they are asked to bring their own lunch.
 A refrigerator is available for perishables.
 Beverage (soft drinks, fruit drinks, water) and snack machines are on the premises.